YanikCeulemans/advent-of-code/README.md

 # Advent of code
-Advent of code solutions using a domain driven approach.
+Advent of code solutions using a domain driven design approach.